 Avoid polyester, chiffon, or fabrics that stick to your skin.
 Choose rayon, lightweight cotton, or maybe soft modal.

 Pack one of these thigh chafing products to avoid the dreaded “chub rub”!

 The sun is a scorcher, and you’ll appreciate some coverage as you explore the south end of the island, which is an absolute must as it has an array of amazing views and even some Mayan ruins.

 Along with a sun hat, pack the strongest sunblock possible, especially if you plan any water activities.
 I tan quite easily but I added several shades of bronze just over a weekend.

 Pack (and wear) strong sunblock!
 Maybe it’s just me but I feel like the solid sunblock sticks are even better than liquids!

-Many tourists find out about this island off Cancun when they arrive for a resort vacation on the mainland so there are many Isla Mujeres day trippers that walk around the island in a bikini.
+Many tourists find out about this island off Cancun when they arrive for a resort vacation on the mainland, so there are many Isla Mujeres day trippers that walk around the island in just a bikini.